 Methodology and Data Sources

 In 2012, NOAA's National Climatic Data Center reviewed its methodology on how NCDC develops Billion-dollar Disasters.
 NCDC held a workshop with economic experts (May, 2012) and worked with a consulting partner to examine possible inaccuracy and biases in the data sources and methodology used in developing the loss assessments (mid-2013).
 This ensures more consistency with the numbers NCDC provides on a yearly basis and give more confidence in the year-to-year comparison of information.
-Another outcome is a published peer-reviewed article "U.S. Billion-dollar Weather and Climate Disasters: Data Sources, Trends, Accuracy and Biases".
-This research article found the net effect of all biases appears to be an underestimation of average loss.
+Another outcome is a published peer-reviewed article "U.S. Billion-dollar Weather and Climate Disasters: Data Sources, Trends, Accuracy and Biases" (Smith and Katz, 2013).
+This research found the net effect of all biases appears to be an underestimation of average loss.
 In particular, it is shown that the factor approach can result in an underestimation of average loss of approximately 10–15%.
 This bias was corrected during a reanalysis of the loss data to reflect new loss totals.